Why go to college for math?

-A major in mathematics can lead to a wide variety.
-Here are some of the careers pursued by recent Wabash Math majors: Police officer, Actuary, Benefits Administration, Contractor, Loan Advisor, Software Development, Pastor, Managing Director (GTX Enterprise), HS Teacher, Project Manager/Principal Leader, Corporate Treasurer, Corporate Strategy, Biochemistry Researcher, Insurance Vice President/Actuary, Project Engineer, Business Development, Financial Services, Business Analyst, Accountant, Quality Assurance, Pharmacist, Bank Vice President, Manufacturing Supervisor, Account Manager, Professor
+Recent Wabash graduates have pursued a variety of jobs with a math major: Actuary, Business Analyst, Accountant, Benefits Administration, Contractor, Loan Advisor, Software Development, Pastor, Managing Director, High School Teacher, Project Manager/Principal Leader, Corporate Treasurer, Corporate Strategy, Biochemistry Researcher, Insurance Vice President/Actuary, Police Officer, Project Engineer, Electrical Engineer, Business Development, Financial Services, Quality Assurance, Pharmacist, Bank Vice President, Manufacturing Supervisor, Account Manager, and Professor.